 Contesting parking citations has always been troublesome, that is why most people decide to pay their fine and move on.
 But, with the DoNotPay app, fighting an infraction has never been easier.
-Our app helps you beat parking fines in any city in the US in an instant for free!
+Our app helps you beat parking fines in any city in the US in an instant!

 Fighting a parking infraction is a piece of cake